MicrosoftDocs/defender-docs/defender-endpoint/configure-server-endpoints.md

 > [!NOTE]
 > If you're installing Microsoft Defender for Endpoint on Servers with McAfee Endpoint Security (ENS) or VirusScan Enterprise (VSE), the version of the McAfee platform may need to be updated to ensure Microsoft Defender Antivirus is not removed or disabled.
 For more information including the specific version numbers required, see, [McAfee Knowledge Center article](https://kcm.trellix.com/corporate/index?page=content&id=KB88214).

-#### Update packages for Microsoft Defender for Endpoint on Windows Server 2016
+#### Update packages for Microsoft Defender for Endpoint on Windows Server 2016 and Windows Server 2012 R2

 To receive regular product improvements and fixes for the EDR Sensor component, ensure Windows Update [KB5005292](https://go.microsoft.com/fwlink/?linkid=2168277) gets applied or approved.
 In addition, to keep protection components updated, see [Manage Microsoft Defender Antivirus updates and apply baselines](microsoft-defender-antivirus-updates.md#monthly-platform-and-engine-versions).